gaborbata/boxbot4k/boxbot4k-html5/optimization-phases/byte-saving-techniques.md

 ### The `return` statement

-When returning anything but a variable, there’s no need to use a space after `return`:
+When returning anything but a variable, there's no need to use a space after `return`:

 ```js
 return ['foo',42,'bar']; // before